phoenixframework/phoenix/guides/mix_tasks.md

 ### `mix phx.gen.auth`

-Phoenix also offers the ability to generate all of the code to stand up a complete authentication system - ecto migration, phoenix context, controllers, templates, etc. This can be a huge timesaver, allowing you to quickly add authentication to your system and shift your focus back to the primary problems your application is trying to solve.
+Phoenix also offers the ability to generate all of the code to stand up a complete authentication system - ecto migration, phoenix context, controllers, templates, etc. This can be a huge time saver, allowing you to quickly add authentication to your system and shift your focus back to the primary problems your application is trying to solve.

 The `mix phx.gen.auth` task takes the following arguments: the module name of the context, the module name of the schema, and a plural version of the schema name used to generate database tables and route helpers.